gilbsgilbs/babel-plugin-i18next-extract/README.md

 }
 ```

-If you don't have a babel configuration yet, you can follow the [Configure Babel](
-https://babeljs.io/docs/en/configuration) documentation to try setting it up.

-You can then just build your app normally or run Babel through [Babel CLI](
+Once you are set up, you can build your app normally or run Babel through [Babel CLI](
 https://babeljs.io/docs/en/babel-cli):

 ```bash